 Properly Submitting your website to the search engines is a critical part of any successful Internet footprint.
 Each has their own particular procedure.
-Each is demystified below.
+Each procedure to submit your website is demystified below.

-Once your preferences are set it’s time to upload your sitemap.
+Once your preferences are set it is time to upload your sitemap.
 Your sitemap.xml should contain a weighted and formatted list of every page.
 After the sitemap is compiled and uploaded, return to Google and enter the path to it.
-If the sitemap was uploaded to the root of your website, this will be http://www.yourdomain.com/sitemap.xml (if otherwise located, enter that).
+If the sitemap upload location is the root of your website, then this will be yourdomain.com/sitemap.xml, or yourdomain.com/sitemap_index.xml (if located elsewhere, enter that).
 Be sure the check the status of your sitemap and correct any errors.
-Updating is done via the [Resubmit Selected] feature on the Webmaster Toools sitemap page.
+Updating is done via the [Resubmit Sitemap] feature on the Webmaster Tools sitemap page.

 Thank you!
 Your URL has been added to our list of URLs to crawl.
 Please expect a delay of several weeks before your URL is crawled.
 Note that in the effort to maximize the quality of search results that appear on Yahoo! and our other distribution partners, we do not add every submitted URL to our search index.
 Therefore we cannot make predictions or guarantees about whether your URL will appear as a search result.

 Once your website is authenticated, return to the Yahoo Site Explorer and again choose your website under [My Sites].
 Now choose [Explore Site] toward the bottom.
 Voila, a full list of indexed pages as they appear in the Yahoo’s organic listings.
 Click [InLinks] at the top to display a full list of incoming links to your website.
 If the data is blank, simply give the Yahoo bots more time to do their work.
-The big two are done, Bing (formerly MSN) Live Search and Ask.com are next after the fold.
+Now we can move onto Bing (formerly MSN) and Ask.com.

 Thank you for submitting your URL to Live Search.
 The Bing Bot automatically indexes pages that meet accepted standards for content, design, and technical implementation.
 This change will not be reflected immediately, so please be patient and check back periodically.